josh-stillman/devops-for-typescript-devs/README.md

 #### AWS Free Tier

+The AWS [free tier](https://aws.amazon.com/free) is pretty generous for your first year.
+Lots of services are covered up to a large amount of usage, but some other services aren't covered at all (mainly Fargate for our purposes).

 I'll try to keep us within the AWS free tier as much as possible here, but doing so entirely is very difficult (see this meme).
 You should be able to register a domain for $12, and if you tear down your infrastructure after the tutorial, the remaining costs should be well under $10.

 ![AWS Free Tier Meme](assets/aws-free-tier-meme.png)